 - USF Graduate School Scholarships and Fellowships - The USF Graduate School offers a range of scholarships and fellowships.
 To be considered for a specific award, it is critical to submit a complete application prior to the stated deadline.
 Applications received after the deadline will not be reviewed.
 For a listing of deadlines and requirements for USF Graduate School Scholarships and Fellowships, please see: http://www.grad.usf.edu/grants.asp

-- The Nurse Faculty Loan Program for Graduate Students - The Nurse Faculty Loan program requires a commitment to teach for four years in the USA post-graduation with an 85% loan forgiveness possible.
-For more information contact the COO Ms. Anne Phillips at firstname.lastname@example.org
+- The Nurse Faculty Loan Program for Master's Students - The Nurse Faculty Loan program requires a commitment to teach for four years in the USA post-graduation with an 85% loan forgiveness possible.
+For more information contact Janice Walker, Unit Research Administrator/Research center, at firstname.lastname@example.org.

-- State of Florida Nurse Educator Graduate Program - The State of Florida Nurse Educator program provides up to 6 semesters of stipend support for full-time enrollment and a student commitment to teach for three years in the State of Florida post graduation.
-For more information contact the program director, Dr. Barbara Redding, email@example.com
+- State of Florida Nurse Educator Master's Program - The State of Florida Nurse Educator program provides up to 5 semesters of stipend support for full-time enrollment and a student commitment to teach for three years in the State of Florida post graduation.
+For more information contact Anne Phillips at email@example.com.

 - Resources for Educational Distinction (R.E.D.) - R.E.D. serves as a clearinghouse for nationally competitive scholarships and fellowships.
 In general, these scholarships and fellowships are designed for highly driven, academically strong, visionary students.
 Some are for graduate/professional study in the U.S., while some involve study abroad.
 For more information see: http://red.usf.edu/